Barcelona as my home base

 Where to Stay

 First, two nights my friend and I stayed at the W Barcelona hotel.
-It was such a beautifully designed hotel, and from the outside, it looks like a huge spaceship dome-like structure, which rules all of Playa de la Barceloneta.
-Even from a distance at a famous sightseeing place like Park Güell you can see the W from afar.
+It was such a beautifully designed hotel, and from the outside, it looks like a huge spaceship dome-like structure, which look over Playa de la Barceloneta.
+Even from a distance from Park Güell, you can see the W from afar.

 Our view was INCREDIBLE.
 We had a view of Playa de la Barceloneta, and it was just an endless view of the ocean, it kept going and going, and at one point it looked like the sky blended with the sea.
 Sunset was so incredible you could not believe you were in reality.